qwat/qwat-data-model/README.md

 - v1.0.1 : Add functionnal to vl status (meaning the object is ready to be used).
 This is useful to allow finer printing (print inactive but functional objects)
 - v1.0.0 : First version (3 june 2016)
 - v0.1 : Proof of concept model

+## Release

+Realeases are made using github actions when a new release is created.
+The tag must be of format `x.y.z`.